To make a claim under any of the below schemes log on to your online account and click on the ‘report live performance’ button.

 - London Underground

-If you have performed at a UK concert venue or festival, or completed a tour of UK concert venues, then you can claim for performance royalties by submitting your setlist to our Live Events team.
+If you have performed at a concert venue or overseas festival then you can claim for performance royalties by logging into your online account and clicking on 'Report live performances'.

 Applicable concert venues and festivals are typically ones whose principle business is promoting regular musical events and are licensed by us, such as: